 8. Payment Terms

 8.1.
-You agree to pay all invoices within the Payment Terms.
+You agree to pay all invoices, including invoices based on estimated consumption data in accordance with clause 7.3, within the Payment Terms.
 Your Payment Terms are set out in the Business Supply Agreement.
 Where you are on a Deemed Contract your Payment Terms are 14 days.
 A failure to comply with this clause 8.1 will be considered a material breach of this Contract.

 8.2.
 If you do not pay any sum due within the Payment Terms we shall be entitled to charge you: